 Which UHD Cache precomputation settings should I use?

 You should use the default settings.
 Generally, "splotches" should not appear when using the UHD Cache.
 If you encounter them, they should be considered a bug and reported to us along with the problematic scene.

 1. Without moving lights/objects:

 Always use "Animation (flicker-free)" preset.
 If you want to save the time required for precomputation of each frame, you can render UHD Cache for one frame from the middle of the animation and then re-use it for all the other frames.
 You can also use combination of "Try to Load + Append" and "Save to file" functions to render the cache incrementally.
 This should be done for several frames of the animation.
-For example for 400-frames animation, you can set c4d to render every 50th frame to render the UHD Cache only for 8 frames.

 2. With moving lights/objects:

 Using the "Animation (flicker-free)" preset and calculating UHD Cache from scratch for each frame is the safest solution.
 However, you may try using the precomputed UHD Cache solution (see #1), as it may also perform well in some scenarios.

 Q: How to render cache only, without rendering the actual image?